Skip to main content

 super.viewDidLoad()

-title: "Sample Video",
+"title": "Sample Video",

-genre: ["Documentary"],
+"genre": ["Documentary"],

-contentType: ["Education"],
+"content_type": ["Education"],

-runtime: 120
+"runtime": 120

 )